Pithikos/bootchain/README.md

 #Benefits of using Bootchain
 **Intuitive**
 Your project is already stored in folders and subfolders (hopefully in a nice organized manner).
-Bootchain takes advantage of that.
-Namely you place a bootstrap in the folder that makes sense to you and IF you want.
+Bootchain takes advantage of that since it uses the already hierarchy tree of your project.
+So you just have to add a bootstrap in the folder that makes sense to you and IF you want.
 The bootstrap has then an effect on everything underneath it (recursively).